EdrilanBerisha/edrilanberisha.github.io/README.md

 Here's why:
 * Internal test systems or customer systems have performance issues
-* Launchpad can be broken in internal test systems
+* Launchpad can be broken in your S/4 System
 * Initial loading of the launchpad takes long
+* Search bar takes forever

 ## Features